 For years, Realcomm has brought together the most creative, forward-thinking, and insightful commercial and corporate real estate professionals from around the world.
 If a topic is on the tip of Realcomm tongues, then you know it’s important.

 The 20th edition just wrapped up last week, and one of the hottest topics of this year’s show was location services and the impact they are having across a range of industries.

-Bluetooth® based location solutions are driving these occupant engagement applications.
+Bluetooth® Location Solutions are driving these occupant engagement applications.
 Bluetooth beacons and sensors are increasingly deployed in smart buildings and smart venues around the world.
-According to this year’s Bluetooth Market Update, annual shipments of Bluetooth location services devices are forecasted to grow 10x by 2022, making it the fastest growing Bluetooth solution area over the forecast period.
+According to this year’s Bluetooth Market Update, annual shipments of Bluetooth Location Services devices are forecasted to grow 10x by 2022, making it the fastest growing Bluetooth solution area over the forecast period.

 Within this rapidly expanding smart building solution area, four core use cases have emerged.